 Mr. Aubertin has held senior leadership positions at a range of European-based industrial and services businesses.
-From 2014-2017, Mr. Aubertin served as Chief Executive Officer of CG Power, the electrical equipment and systems group.
-Prior to this he was CEO of Doosan Power Systems, the power engineering firm, from 2010 to 2013.
-Between 2003 and 2009, Mr. Aubertin was a senior executive of Alstom, provider of integrated transport systems, equipment, and services, first as Senior Vice President of Alstom Power, Global Sales and Marketing, and later as Managing Director of Alstom Energy and Environment Systems Group, a boiler, power, and environment control systems business with €3 billion sales and 10,000 employees in Asia, the U.S., and Europe.
-Prior to Alstom, Mr. Aubertin served as President of the Telecommunication Satellites Division of EADS Astrium, having previously occupied several leadership positions at Matra Marconi Space.
-Mr. Aubertin holds an Executive M.B.A. from the CPA Toulouse and graduated from the ISAE Supaero School of Aerospace Engineering.
+From 2014-2017, Mr. Aubertin served as CEO of CG Power, the electrical equipment and systems group.
+Prior to this, he was CEO of Doosan Power Systems, the power engineering firm, from 2010 to 2013.
+Between 2003 and 2009, Mr. Aubertin was a senior executive of Alstom, provider of integrated transport systems, equipment, and services, first as senior vice president of Alstom Power, Global Sales and Marketing, and later as managing director of Alstom Energy and Environment Systems Group, a boiler, power, and environment control systems business with €3 billion in sales and 10,000 employees in Asia, the U.S., and Europe.
+Prior to Alstom, Mr. Aubertin served as president of the telecommunication satellites division of EADS Astrium, having previously occupied several leadership positions at Matra Marconi Space.

 Micaela N. Bulich